Jérôme Boateng: Personal life

 Boateng is a Ghanaian German, born to a German mother named Martina Boateng and a Ghanaian father in Berlin.
 He is the younger, paternal half-brother of fellow professional footballer Kevin-Prince Boateng.
-He also has an elder brother, George, who played for the youth sides at Hertha BSC but did not become a professional player.
+He also has an elder brother, George, who played for the youth sides at Hertha BSC but not a professional player.

 Boateng was in a long-term relationship with Sherin Senler, with whom he has twin daughters.
 The pair separated for a couple of years but reunited in November 2013, to only have an on-off relationship.
-Boateng allegedly had an affair with model Gina-Lisa Lohfink, which both Boateng and Lohfink have denied.
 He had a son in 2015.

 In 2019, Boateng began a relationship with Polish-born model Kasia Lenhardt.
 In February 2021, following a public spat between the two after Lenhardt crashed Boateng's Mini Cooper and was charged with driving under the influence, Boateng announced the two were separating.
 Their relationship had already become publicly sour, with Boateng accusing the model of sabotaging a previous relationship and blackmailing him to stay with her.
 On 10 February, one week after the confirmed breakup, Lenhardt was found dead in an apartment in Berlin, with investigators believing the cause of death to be suicide.
-Boateng, who was in Qatar playing in the FIFA Club World Cup with Bayern Munich at the time, was then confirmed to have departed the country due to personal reasons by the club.
+Boateng, who was in Qatar playing in the FIFA Club World Cup with Bayern Munich at the time, was then confirmed to have departed the country for personal reasons by the club.

 Boateng is engaged to long time off/on again girlfriend Rebecca Silvera.

+Der Spiegel conducted an investigation into Boateng, and reported in March 2024 the possession of an email from Boateng's mother from March 2021 used in custody proceedings between Boateng and Sherin Senler, where Boateng's mother wrote (originally in German): "For years, my son has been abusing women psychologically and physically, now Kasia Lenhardt has taken her own life and he still doesn't want to suffer the consequences for his behavior."
+Der Spiegel also reported the contents of Lenhardt's iPhone, passed to the publication from her relatives; the contents included claims from Lenhardt that at Oktoberfest 2019 Boateng "almost broke my left thumb", threw glasses, and provided pictures of her arms having hematomas, with her naming Boateng as the perpetrator, with Der Spiegel reporting that several people have heard the same story from Lenhardt; in another incident in January 2021, Lenhardt wrote to Boateng claiming that he tore her ear and hurt her knee, while he denied doing so.